oVirt/ovirt-site/source/feature/feature-level-support.html.md

 1. Create a new 3.5 cluster, adding these hosts to this cluster
 2. Upgrade my other hosts to RHEL7

-Well... that's not perfect, as I really wouldn't want to have hosts as non-operational, but on the other hand, my options before this feature was just to wait for cluster level 3.6 to be introduced, and only then to leverage the new RHEL features
+So, instead of having to wait for cluster level 3.6 to be introduced, and only then to leverage the new RHEL features, I can do that now using one of the alternatives above.

-So, this feature allows oVirt as a project to support new features, without the need to create a new cluster level for each and every new feature that's added to the engine / hosts.
+This feature allows oVirt as a project to support new features, without the need to create a new cluster level for each and every new feature that's added to the engine / hosts.
 So one would ask - what's cluster level good for?

-Some will say it isn't good for anything... but IMO it gathers a set of tested functionality, i.e. all these features were tested together and they work in cluster level X. Want to use a new exciting feature Z?
-Go ahead and enable that... it might have been tested heavily, or might not, but you can use it.
-When we advance to cluster level X+0.1 it will probably be on all the time, and tested with other features that are available in cluster level X+0.1.
+It gathers a set of tested functionality, i.e. all these features were tested together and they work in cluster level X. Want to use a new exciting feature Z?
+Go ahead and enable that... it might have been tested heavily, or might not, but you can enable it and start using it.
+When we introduce cluster level X+0.1 it will be on all the time, and tested with other features that are available in this cluster level.

 Confused?
 If so I hope that the next section will help put some order in the details.